openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU_RemoteTensor_API.md

 @snippet snippets/gpu/preprocessing.cpp init_preproc

-Since the `ov::intel_gpu::ocl::ClImage2DTensor` (and derived classes) does not support batched surfaces, if batching and surface sharing are required at the same time, inputs need to be set via the `ov::InferRequest::set_tensors` method with vector of shared surfaces for each plane:
+Since the `ov::intel_gpu::ocl::ClImage2DTensor` and its derived classes do not support batched surfaces, if batching and surface sharing are required at the same time, inputs need to be set via the `ov::InferRequest::set_tensors` method with vector of shared surfaces for each plane:

 @sphinxtabset